mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

 `Hydra's <https://hydra.cc/>`_ and `hydra-zen's <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ role is to

 - Remove boilerplate for Command Line Interfaces (CLI), configuration files, and logging
-- Provide a powerful configuration management that is extendable and dynamically composable to support large-scale, repeatable, experimentation
+- Provide a powerful configuration management that is extendable and dynamically composable to support large-scale, reproducible experimentation
 - Support pluggable architectures to launch jobs on distributed clusters or sweep parameters and optimize hyper-parameters of a Machine Learning (ML) model

 `Hydra <https://hydra.cc/>`_ provides the tools to describe and configure hierarchical sturctures of Python-based software applications using YAML-based configuration.